News and Items of Interest

 Exercises were suspended after 20 Mar 2020 due to Corona Virus assembly restrictions

-11th Oct 2019 – Exercise Classes – Tori finished her stint (3rd May – 11th Oct) with us as leader of the Exercise Group.
-The last class were held on Friday 11 October 8.30AM as Tori has started a new job.
-She will try and see if any UC Students or others may be willing to take on the task for us from early next year.
-Tori Montgomery-Martin from The Uni of Canberra ran these further exercise classes, similar to the ones provided in March 2016 by Jon Beale.
-Each session, including the assessment one, cost $5.
+Previously 11th Oct 2019 Exercise Classes – Tori finished her stint (3rd May – 11th Oct) with us as leader of the Exercise Group.
+The last class were held on Friday 11 Oct as Tori Montgomery-Martin from UC started a new job.
+Tori ran these further exercise classes, similar to the ones provided in March 2016 by Jon Beale.
+Each session, cost $5.
 It continued every Friday before the Shed Meeting.
 The previous Excercises in a pdf file format from June 2016 – Tori has had an expression of interest from Arthritis ACT in regard to taking over the group class.
 Their physiologist Sophie Bullock could do the job although they would charge us $10 a session each.
 Pictures of Toris’ last exercise class.
-After Sophie’ talk on 6th Dec Roger has announced that we will consider starting Exercise Sessions with Arthritis ACT on 17th Jan 2020 for $10 a person per session.
-Now updated to 7th Feb start
+After Sophie’ talk on 6th Dec Roger has announced that we will consider starting Exercise Sessions with Arthritis ACT in Jan 2020 for $10 a person per session, later updated to 7th Feb start.

 19th Jul 2019 – Talk by Vickie Hingston-Jones End-of-Life Doula plus access to documents End-of-life plans, Paying for funerals, Funeral costs, Paying for funerals, Useful contacts.